iamsikun/iamsikun.github.io/_pages/about.md

 ## Work in Progress

-* *From Prompts to Policies: Offline Policy Learning with Noisy Generative Implementation*
+* *Policy Learning with Noncompliant AI Agents*, sole-authored
 * *Exploration Without Noise: Quality-Gated Learning in Platform Recommendations*, with industry partners
 * *Generative Learning-to-Rank in Recommendation Systems*, with industry partners